Menu Close

 gambling is a harmless way to pass the time

-While gambling can be a form of entertainment, it can easily become addictive and negatively impact your mental and financial wellbeing.
+While gambling can be entertaining in the short term, it can easily become addictive and negatively impact your mental and financial wellbeing.

 people with gambling problems are just irresponsible